ericoporto/ags-manual-wiki/GeneralSettings.md

     - **None** - no compression will be used.
 This setting is not recommended for the game release.
     - **RLE** - this compression type is best suited for low-resolution and low-detailed graphics with limited number of colors.
     - **LZW** - this compression type is better suited for high-resolution and highly detailed graphics.
+    - **Deflate** - high level compression, also used in PNG and ZIP formats.

 ### Dialog